Specialty Podcast: The Intersection of D&O Insurance and Captive Insurers

 Brian Dunphy (14:20):

 Steve, as we think about specifically the perspective, of directors and officers, the individuals themselves, especially as we think about D&O insurance, as a tool used to attract competent and qualified, outside directors to act as independent members of the board.
 From my perspective, I could see the prospect of saying that our D&O insurance is in part handled through a captive as an impediment to attracting that talent simply because of the things that Seth talked about, which is the funding required.
 Whereas we have certain minimum security requirements for commercial insurers, meaning how much capacity or, how much capital they have in reserve to pay claims.
 That certainly is called into question.
 If you're blending D&O into a captive, along with more volatile casualty lines.

 Steve Shappell (15:12):

 That is certainly a reality, Brian, right?
-Um, you know, directors who sit on these boards are pretty attuned to the issue of D&O insurance and limits, right?
-They, they, they often are high net-worth people, sit on multiple boards.
+You know, directors who sit on these boards are pretty attuned to the issue of D&O insurance and limits, right?
+They, often are high-net-worth people, sit on multiple boards.
 They really depend on the performance of this D&O insurance program and the tower.
 And to your point, right, the financial ratings of each of the carriers on that tower.
-And so it's critically important, right?
-When I talk to a board, it's one of the times I, I say, look, this is one of the times you've got to think very selfishly, right?
-How are, how are we going to structure it?
-How are, how are you going to make sure that your personal assets are protected here because of this gap in indemnification and the cause of other gaps in the indemnification, selfishly, what is the best way to make sure you're protected?
+And so, it's critically important, right?
+When I talk to a board, it's one of the times I say, look, this is one of the times you've got to think very selfishly, right?
+How are we going to structure it?
+How are you going to make sure that your personal assets are protected here because of this gap in indemnification and the cause of other gaps in the indemnification, selfishly, what is the best way to make sure you're protected?
 Right?
 And, so this will be a challenge, Brian.
 It's a great observation.
 Directors are going to have a lot of questions.

 Seth Madnick (16:09):